ScottSchaen/excel-vba-macros/README.md

 outputcell.Value = Left(outputcell.Value, Len(outputcell.Value) - 2)
 ```

-## Macro Caveats:
+## Macro Notes & Caveats:
-* There’s no undo!
+* There’s no undo for a macro!
+(Unless you program one in)
+* These macros have been working for me, though it's very possible they can be improved.
+* Practice by recording macros, but try to remove a lot of the fluff and absolute references they use
-* You gotta get personal.xls working
+* You need to get `PERSONAL.xlsb` working so the macros are always available
 * You want the right icon for your macro, but you’re limited
-* Some don’t work on Mac
+* Some functions may not work on a Mac.
+* Try to change, tweak, add to these to make them more personalized for you

+## How To Get Started: